PRBonn/spatio-temporal-mapping/README.md

     ```
     st_mapping-mapping --help
     ```
-- Mapping aligned on a given map (generate a map from a sequence of RGBD images TODO: continue this description)
+- Mapping aligned on a given map (generate a map from a sequence of RGBD images aligned witha given reference map recorded previously on the same environment, even with drastic changes)
     ```
     st_mapping-mapping_onref --help
     ```
-- Deform a given map (TODO: write this description)
+- Deform a given map (deform a given map adapting it to changes visible through a new RGB-D sequence)
     ```
     st_mapping-deform_ref --help
     ```

 ## Citations and LICENSE
 This project is free software made available under the MIT License.
-For details see the [LICENSE](https://TODO) file.
+For details see the [LICENSE](https://github.com/PRBonn/spatio-temporal-mapping/blob/main/LICENSE) file.

 If you use this project, please refer to our [paper on data association](https://www.ipb.uni-bonn.de/wp-content/papercite-data/pdf/lobefaro2023iros.pdf) and [paper on plants deformation](https://www.ipb.uni-bonn.de/wp-content/papercite-data/pdf/lobefaro2024iros.pdf):